CONSULTANT PLASTIC SURGEON

 What is lower limb reconstruction?

-Lower limb reconstruction is done with the aims of limb salvage and preserving function.
-Plastic surgeons work closely with general surgeons and orthopaedic surgeons who are often referring surgeons for conditions that may threaten limb loss.
+Lower limb reconstruction is performed with the aim of limb salvage and preservation of function.
+Plastic surgeons work closely with general surgeons and orthopaedic surgeons, who are often referring surgeons for conditions that may threaten limb loss.
 Common conditions that may lead to a referral for lower limb reconstruction are trauma – open fractures or degloving injuries involving the lower limb; cancer and infection – necrotizing fasciitis or diabetic infections of the foot and lower limb.

-Above knee defects, in the area from the hip to the knee, there is often abundant soft tissue; hence most of the soft tissue defects in this area are amenable to reconstruction with direct closure or local and pedicle flaps.
+Above-knee defects, in the area from the hip to the knee, often have abundant soft tissue; hence, most of the soft tissue defects in this area are amenable to reconstruction with direct closure or local and pedicle flaps.

-Upper third of the leg including the knee can be reconstructed with either pedicle flaps from the thigh or the calf area.
-Some of the common conditions needing treatment in this area include infections after a total knee reconstruction and open injuries or fractures to the knee.
+The upper third of the leg, including the knee, can be reconstructed with either pedicle flaps from the thigh or the calf area.
+Some common conditions requiring treatment in this area include infections after a total knee reconstruction and open injuries or fractures of the knee.
 The gastrocnemius or hemisoleus flap (muscles from the calf) can be used to reconstruct distal knee defects and defects in the upper third of the leg, whilst the anterolateral thigh flap (from the thigh) can be used in the reconstruction of proximal knee defects.

-The middle third of the leg injuries often present as open fractures of the tibia bone and reconstruction can be performed with the adjacent gastrocnemius or hemisoleus muscle flaps.
-In severe cases of open tibia fracture where there is a lot of collateral damage to the muscle, a free tissue transfer may be necessary.
+The middle third of the leg injuries often present as open fractures of the tibia bone, and reconstruction can be performed with the adjacent gastrocnemius or hemisoleus muscle flaps.
+In severe cases of open tibia fractures with extensive collateral muscle damage, a free tissue transfer may be necessary.

-Patients with diabetic foot ulcers deserve a special mention here as this is becoming an increasingly common reason for lower limb amputation.
-Early medical attention can allow early intervention to improve diabetes control, improve blood supply to the foot, and treatment of the infection to prevent further tissue loss.
-In the past, reconstruction and limb salvage for diabetic patients used to be unpopular due to the high failure rates.
-With an improved understanding of flap physiology, we are now able to provide reconstruction and limb salvage for patients with diabetes.
+Patients with diabetic foot ulcers deserve a special mention here, as this is becoming an increasingly common reason for lower limb amputation.
+Early medical attention can allow early intervention to improve diabetes control, improve blood supply to the foot, and treat the infection to prevent further tissue loss.
+In the past, reconstruction and limb salvage for diabetic patients were unpopular due to the high failure rates.
+With improved understanding of flap physiology, we can now provide reconstruction and limb salvage for patients with diabetes.

 What are the steps of a lower limb reconstruction?

-Depending on the severity of the injuries to the lower limb, your reconstruction may involve primary closure of skin, skin grafting, use of vacuum-assisted devices for delayed closure, local flaps, and free tissue transfer.
+Depending on the severity of the lower-limb injuries, your reconstruction may involve primary skin closure, skin grafting, vacuum-assisted delayed closure devices, local flaps, and free tissue transfer.
 Speak to Dr Ricardo early to discuss options for limb salvage and reconstruction.

 Step 1 – Anaesthesia